kootepe/fluxrs/docs/file_formats.md

 # Chamber metadata
-Some info about your plots / chambers.
+Some info about your plots / chambers. diameter, height, width and length have to either be numeric or empty.
-For Box type chamber, the value isn't used, so you can either use a placeholder value or leave it empty
+For Box type chamber, diameter isn't used, so you can either use a placeholder value or leave it empty
 For Cylinder type chamber, width and length aren't used so you can again either use a placeholder value or leave them empty.